 Administration.
 In order to manage and administer our business and services, we may collect and process personal data.
 This may include (but is not limited to) maintaining internal business records, managing client relationships, hosting events, and maintaining internal operating processes.

 Regulatory.
-We may from time to time be required to collect and process personal data in order to fulfil regulatory or legal requirements.
-This may include (but is not limited to) the verification of identity of individuals.
+We may from time to time be required to collect and process personal data in order to fulfill regulatory or legal requirements.
+This may include (but is not limited to) the verification of the identity of individuals.

 3.1.2 What data is processed?

 The data that is processed is dependent on the service that is being provided and on the recipient of this service.